oracle-livelabs/oci/oke-with-agones/0-workshop-introduction/0-workshop-introduction.md

 Agones replaces bespoke or proprietary cluster management and game server scaling solutions with an open source solution that can be utilized and communally developed - so that you can focus on the important aspects of building a multiplayer game, rather than developing the infrastructure to support it.

-Estimated Time: 45 minutes

-### Objectives
+### Workshop Objectives

-* Ensure you have installed the pre-requisites
+* Ensure you have installed the prerequisites
 * Create the OCI infrastructure
 * Setup OKE Autoscaling
-* Setup Agones
+* Setup Agones system pods with Helm
 * Deploy an Agones Fleet (dedicated game servers)
 * Scale a Agones Fleet and OKE nodes
 * Teardown